OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-1/README.md

 ### Accessing i6 from the Command Line

-Mac and Linux Computers:
+Mac and Linux Computers:\
 Mac and Linux users can use Terminal to access i6 from the command line.
 Terminal is available in macOS via Applications > Utilities > Terminal.
 At the $ prompt, type in the following—substituting netid with your NetID—and press Enter.\
 `ssh netid@i6.cims.nyu.edu`

 Windows Computers:\
 PC users can download and use PuTTY, an SSH and telnet client, to access i6.
-Type in the name of the host which, in our case, is i6.cims.nyu.edu; select “SSH” and click “Open.”
+Or, download [HYPER](hyper.is) which acts as a Terminal window where UNIX commands are accepted (in which case you follow the instructions for MAC/LINUX above).
+If sticking with PuTTY, type in the name of the host which, in our case, is i6.cims.nyu.edu; select “SSH” and click “Open.”
 For reference, here is a screenshot of a PuTTY Configuration window.\
 ![screenshot](putty-i6.gif)